getgauge/docs.gauge.org/getting_started/view-a-report.rst

 .. cssclass:: intellij dynamic-content

-:intellij:`Viewing Reports from Intellij IDEA`
+:intellij:`Viewing Reports from IntelliJ IDEA`
 ----------------------------------------------

-Once the specifications are run you will get immediate feedback in the output screen of Intellij.
+Once the specifications are run you will get immediate feedback in the output screen of IntelliJ IDEA.

 Once you've run the sample spec, you can view the HTML report of the tests run by opening the :highlighted-syntax:`index.html` file available in :highlighted-syntax:`$PROJECT_ROOT/reports/html-report/index.html`